Australia beat India to win sixth World Cup title

 The amputee dedicates the win at the at Jumeirah Golf Estates to his late father who he lost last year just before the tournament

-Travis Head scored a magnificent hundred (137, 120 balls) as Australia beat India by six wickets in a low-scoring final to clinch a record-extending sixth World Cup title on Sunday.
+Opener Travis Head hit a sparkling 137 to power Australia to a record-extending sixth World Cup title with a convincing six-wicket win over India in Ahmedabad on Sunday.

-Having elected to field at the 132-000 capacity Narendra Modi Stadium, Australia restricted India to a modest 240 all out in 50 overs.
+Chasing a tricky 241 for victory in the final, Australia slipped to 47-3 before the left-handed Head hit his second century of the tournament to steer the team home with seven overs to spare.

-In reply, Australia reached the target in 43 overs, ending India’s 10-match unbeaten run.
+Head's knock and his marathon stand of 192 with Marnus Labuschagne, unbeaten on 58, ended India's dominant run of 10 unbeaten matches at the event.

 The amputee dedicates the win at the at Jumeirah Golf Estates to his late father who he lost last year just before the tournament